wilcodes/wildlife-response-services/README.md

 # 🧐 What's inside?
-##In this repository I have the work of my very first project for a real world company, in this case:
-- Wildlife Response Services
+## In this repository I got to work with Wildlife Response Services to rebuilt their Website.

 ## For this Project I have used:
 - [React](https://reactjs.org/) - JS library
 - [Gatsby.js](https://www.gatsbyjs.com/) -  React Framework
 -  Flexbox
+-  Grid
+-  Boostrap Grid
 -  CSS Classes with modules
--  [Email.js](https://www.emailjs.com/) to connect the Contact Page
+-  [Email.js](https://www.emailjs.com/) to manage the data behind the Contact Page.
 - And much More
-### That is right not the best structure for a project but I am happy with the knowledge I got working with it.

 # Link for the project completed
 - (https://wildliferesponse.net/)